lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 This tutorial analyses an artificial example designed to introduce new users to the basic functionality of JIM and what a standard workflow looks like when working with single channel data.

-The test array is a tif stack containing 50 images each 256x256 pixels in size.
-The full image contains a 10x10 array of diffraction limited spots.
+The test array is a tif stack containing 50 images.
+The inital images contains a 10x10 array of diffraction limited spots.
 Each row of spots gets increasingly bright allowing users to experiment with the detection limits of JIM.
-Every 4 frames, an additional column in the image stack becomes dark, to demonstrate the interplay in detection difficulty between how bright a particle is and how long it is present in images.
+Every five frames, an additional column in the image stack becomes dark, to demonstrate the interplay in detection difficulty between how bright a particle is and how long it is present in images.
+A montage of this dataset is shown below.

 There are two versions of this example data - with and without noise.
 Without noise provides a neat check that the measured intensities correspond to theoretical values.
 With noise provides a test for the detection limits of the software.
 The example with noise is *Tutorial_1_Jim_Test_Array.tif*.
 The without noise dataset *Tutorial_1_Jim_Test_Array_No_Noise.tif*.
 This tutorial will use the with noise example, however the without noise data can be used with the exact same parameters.